- Catalog Home

-A student may change his registration by dropping a course prior to the 10% (subject to change) date of the semester/term.
-A student who finds it necessary to drop a course should confer with his advisor.
-Drops may be completed via WebAdvisor until the end of the published registration period.
+Students may drop a course through the last day to drop as published in the academic calendar online. (date subject to change).
+Students who find it necessary to drop a course should confer with their advisors.
+Students may drop classes via WebAdvisor until the end of the published drop deadline.

-Drops after the 10% date of the semester/term and on or prior to the 60% point of terms are considered withdrawals.
-A drop during this time frame will result in a grade of "W."
+Courses dropped after the last day to drop for the term and on or before the 60% date of the semester or term are considered withdrawals.
+Courses dropped during this period will result in a grade of "W."

-A student who drops a class is advised that this may affect his financial aid.
-Financial aid students may contact the Financial Aid office to determine whether funds will be affected.
+Student who drop a class are advised that doing so may affect their financial aid.
+Students may contact the Financial Aid office to determine whether funds will be affected.

 Assignment of Grades for Attendance Policy Violations and Withdrawals